 The main treatment for sepsis is antibiotics.
 These are drugs that kill bacteria.
 Most infections that lead to sepsis are caused by bacteria.
-You might be given antibiotics as tablets or as an intravenous (IV) drip.
+You might be given antibiotics as pills or as an intravenous (IV) drip.

 You will have blood tests to try to find out exactly what bacteria has caused your infection.
 This is because different antibiotics work better for different bacterial infections.

 But if your doctor thinks that there is a good chance that you have sepsis, he or she will not wait for test results.
-After your blood tests you will be given general antibiotics straight away.
+After your blood tests you will be given general antibiotics right away.
 Your doctor can then change your antibiotics, if needed, based on your test results.

 You might need treatments as well as antibiotics.
 This might include:

-medicines to raise low blood pressure.
+medications to raise low blood pressure.
 This helps increase the blood flow to your organs so that they can work as well as possible

 oxygen to help you breathe regularly